It is my birthday today so I have given myself the day off. Because, quite frankly, it gets pretty anarchic at CLCW Towers this time of year.

 Also, a ‘low protein, high fat’ diet plan?
 Are you sure that’s a thing?

+Difficulty Level 2 out of 5.
 I was pretty stiff the next day but I don’t think this workout was particularly hard.
 What with the old lady workout last week and the big lady workout this week, I am trying to be kind to myself to begin with.

+Would I do this Workout again?
 Yes, I think I would.
 Michelle keeps the unnecessary chitchat to a minimum and the exercises are clearly good for your muscles and not difficult to follow.
 I have even invested in some dumbbells so that next time I don’t have to heave bottles of fruity water about the place like a deranged shelf-stacker.
 This is probably the closest thing you’ll get to a ringing endorsement round these parts.